What’s on this page?

-Kosher meals: Kosher meals must be pre-ordered.
-Staring Monday, September 21, they will be available for pick up at the Campus Center.
+Kosher meals: Kosher meals must be pre-ordered and are available for pick up at the 518 Market in the Campus Center.
 Please email [email protected] to request access to the online ordering form.
-Additionally, frozen kosher meals are available at 518 Market.
+Additionally, other kosher options are available at 518 Market.

 Halal meals: Halal Shack, Baba’s Pizza and 518 Market all offer halal options.